Ableton Live: The Ultimate Overview for Producers

 Session view vs. Arrangement view

-Despite all that, the main difference between Ableton and other DAWs is the unique Session view.
+A major difference between Ableton Live and other DAWs is the unique Session view.

-The main difference between Ableton and other DAWs is the unique Session view.
+A major difference between Ableton Live and other DAWs is the unique Session view.

 Session view lets you build your track with a grid of short clips, rather than a left-to-right timeline.